 Family Involvement Committee: The Family Involvement Committee (FIC) invites all parents, guardians, any interested friends, and relatives of current enrollees at ACG to be involved.
 Its purpose is to coordinate activities to benefit ACG and its programs.
 The Family Involvement Committee meets monthly on a schedule established at the beginning of each school year.
 Some of the activities ordinarily sponsored by the FIC include Goblins in the Garden; Sidewalk Sale; speakers on topics of interest, education classes, workdays, family nights, parents' night out, restaurant nights and fundraisers in collaboration with the Development Committee of the board of ACG.
 Each class has an opportunity to be represented at Family Involvement Committee meetings by Representatives (see below); however, participation is not limited to that group.
 Leadership is elected to coordinate the work of the group.
-Since the Family Involvement Committee is a committee of the board, the President is a voting member of the board.
+Since the Family Involvement Committee is a committee of the board.